 Looking after your mental health while you’re waiting for a home

 Some people have to wait a very long time before they get a home.
 You may be in temporary housing for a lot longer than you’d like.
 This can be really hard on your mental health.
-Get help if you’re experiencing negative feelings like sadness, anxiety or hopelessness.
-You may be able to get a support worker who can help you deal with these feelings and can make sure you’re getting all the help you’re entitled to.
+Get help if you’re experiencing negative feelings, such as sadness, anxiety or hopelessness.
+You may be able to get a support worker who can help you deal with these feelings and make sure you’re getting all the help you’re entitled to.

 Getting help with housing problems